ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Config file for gyro aiming [Link](https://www.mediafire.com/file/yxi0v4sfd9ypkyy/Gear_VR_Controller.dll.config_the.house.of.the.dead.remake.zip/file)

-ViGEmBus not required, update the app to v2.1.12, extract the config to "C:\Program Files\Gear VR Controller\" (default), then assign keys for example:
+ViGEmBus not required, update the app to v2.1.12, extract the config to "C:\Program Files\Gear VR Controller\" (default), then adjust the motion pointer speed to around 4 in app and assign keys for example:

 Trigger: Mouse left button, Back: Enter, -: Esc